 A hernia is used to describe a body part pushing into an area where it doesn’t belong.

 In the case of a hiatal hernia, it’s your stomach pushing up through a small opening in the diaphragm.
 Having a hiatal hernia makes acid reflux far more common.
 Hiatal hernias are most common among women, overweight people, and people over 50.

 Being on certain medications can make acid reflux more likely.
 They can also make heartburn worse once you have it.
+These medications include:

 - NSAIDs such as aspirin and ibuprofen

 - Blood pressure and heart disease medications

 - Birth control pills containing progesterone

 - Asthma medications